Updated September 9, 2021 to include new SBA guidance. Note: This article is about EIDL loans. Learn about the Targeted EIDL grants here.

 “Can it be used for charges put on high interest credit cards from when the pandemic started?
 Would we total the charges in that time frame and pay it from the EIDL?

 Credit card debt is considered short-term debt and there doesn’t seem to be any prohibition against using these funds to pay short-term loans.
+In the past, though, SBA guidelines appeared to prohibit paying off or refinancing long-term debt with EIDL proceeds.
+That has changed.

 3. Can I Use EIDL to Start a New Business?